ShMazumder/tinyYOLO/revised/revised_manuscript_part3.md

 Key observations:
 1. The quantized variant outperforms the standard variant by 2.5% mAP@50, consistent with the hypothesis that ReLU6's bounded activation prevents gradient explosion in tiny models.
-2. INT8 quantization (QAT) degrades mAP@50 by only 0.7% absolute relative to FP32, validating the INT8-native design.
+2. INT8 quantization (QAT) mAP degradation is `TBD` (target: small; realistic 1–3% at this scale).
+The previously claimed 0.7% is retracted.
 3. Standard deviation across 5 runs is below 1.0% mAP@50, confirming reproducibility with deterministic training.

 ### 7.2 Main Results on COCO val2017